 Generations has no video lessons.
 BJU Press offers it for every subject.

-Generations is slightly affordable; BJU Press is very affordable for video lessons and pretty close in price for some of the courses.
+Generations is more affordable; BJU Press is very affordable for video lessons and pretty close in price for some of the courses.

-With Generations, you can teach all your kids at once, while BJU Press is only for individual grades.
+With Generations, you can teach all your kids simultaneously, while BJU Press is only for individual grades.

 BJU Press has accredited and unaccredited options (essentially, it will be an online school).